Updated: 1 March 2021

 We want to thank all of those who have signed up to our portal MyPropertyOnline and strongly encourage those who haven’t, to do so today please.
 We all need to embrace the online world whilst so many of us are behind closed doors – even if it is just a temporary embrace.

 We want to assure you that whilst we are following the government’s advice, we have the welfare of our staff, our communities, and our service contractors at the forefront of our minds with every decision taken.
 We know this is tough but we are still here for you.

 Latest Government Advice

-Following the government’s latest Coronavirus advice, our office teams are now working remotely.
-If you need to interact with us, please visit the Help section of our website where you will find helpful guidance and be able to do things like make a maintenance request.
+Our office teams are still working remotely so we encourage you to use email or our website to communicate with us.
+Please visit the Help section of our website where you will find helpful guidance and be able to do things like make a maintenance request.
 If you need to email us, please make sure your email includes your name, phone number and customer reference number.
 We will respond as promptly as we can in the current circumstances.

 In line with the government’s Coronavirus advice, building maintenance workers are permitted to continue attending sites – while practising social distancing.
 As large numbers of people are at home, the requirement for building safety, cleaning and maintenance is even greater than normal.
 Site attendance will continue unless and/or until the Government’s advice changes.
 We are grateful to these service people who continue to serve the development and community during these challenging times.
 We ask that you show your appreciation, while remaining conscious of the social distancing requirements.